xd2287/transformers/docs/source/en/model_doc/vit.md

 Note that we converted the weights from Ross Wightman's [timm library](https://github.com/rwightman/pytorch-image-models), who already converted the weights from JAX to PyTorch.
 Credits go to him!

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [vit](https://huggingface.co/models?other=vit)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with ViT.